AgisPa/AgisPa/README.md

 - PyTorch for some extra code wizardry ✨

 ## 👯 Looking to Collaborate On
-- Anything at the intersection of finance, coding, and AI! 🚀
+- Anything at the intersection of mathematics, physics, coding and AI! 🚀

 ## 💬 Ask Me About
-- Physics, mathematics or any coding mysteries you're trying to crack 🔍
+- Any coding mysteries you're trying to crack 🔍

 ## 📫 How to Reach Me
 - Connect with me here on GitHub or drop a message on [LinkedIn](https://www.linkedin.com/in/yourlink/)!